Measurement of Water Quality Parameters

 15. To analyse metal ions present in the water sample, the sample is recommended to be collected in separate bottles and ___________ it to minimize precipitation.

-a) Neutralize
+a) Neutralise

 b) Acidify